Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Related Works

+The existing cooperative perception methods can be divided into four cooperation modes according to what messages are shared: early cooperation, intermediate cooperation, late cooperation, and mixed cooperation.
+Cooper~\cite{chen2019cooper} firstly proposes an early cooperation strategy, and F-Cooper~\cite{chen2019f} improves it with an intermediate cooperation strategy.
+Arnold et al.~\cite{arnold2021fast} propose a fast and robust registration method for cooperation on the point-clouds level.
 To prompt the efficiency and performance of cooperative perception, some work design more efficient cooperation strategies for better trade-offs between communication cost and perception performance.
-Cooper~\cite{chen2019cooper} firstly proposes an early cooperation strategy, and F-Cooper~\cite{chen2019f} improves it with an intermediate cooperation strategy. \cite{arnold2021fast} propose a fast and robust registration method for cooperation on point-clouds level.
 V2VNet~\cite{wang2020v2vnet} leverages a vanilla spatial-aware graph neural network to aggregate cooperation messages, and DiscoNet~\cite{li2021learning} proposes a cooperation graph with matrix-valued edge weight to model the importance of different spatial cells and improve perception performance with knowledge distillation.
 FPV-RCNN~\cite{yuan2022keypoints} and Where2comm~\cite{Where2comm22} select important features to save communication costs based on key points and spatial confidence map, respectively.
-Who2com~\cite{liu2020who2com} and When2com~\cite{liu2020when2com} construct communication groups with attention mechanism, and COOPERNAUT~\cite{cui2022coopernaut} and V2X-Vit~\cite{xu2022v2xvit} conduct information fusion with transformer. ~\cite{liang2019spectrum,9304570,abdel2021vehicular} leverages multi-agent reinforcement learning to solve the optimization of resource allocation and spectrum sharing in cooperative perception scenarios.
+Who2com~\cite{liu2020who2com} and When2com~\cite{liu2020when2com} construct communication groups with attention mechanism, and COOPERNAUT~\cite{cui2022coopernaut} and V2X-Vit~\cite{xu2022v2xvit} conduct information fusion with transformer.
 To validate the performance of cooperative perception more legitimately, some large-scale cooperative perception datasets have been released, including simulation datasets (V2X-Sim~\cite{li2022v2x}, OPV2V~\cite{xu2022opencood}) and real-world dataset (DAIR-V2X~\cite{yu2022dair}).
-To ensure the robustness and safety of cooperative perception, some works consider some practical constraints in the real world. \cite{vadivelu2021learning,glaser2021overcoming,lu2022robust} study robust cooperative perception in presence of pose errors.
-To mitigate the effect of communication delay, SyncNet~\cite{lei2022latency} leverages a feature-attention symbiotic estimation to compensate for the latency.
-However, there is no previous work studying cooperative perception with communication interruption, which is a fundamental communication issue in the real world.
-In this work, we focus on filling this gap.
+To ensure the robustness and safety of cooperative perception, some works consider some practical constraints in the real world.
+Vadivelu et al.~\cite{vadivelu2021learning} and Lu et al.~\cite{lu2022robust} study robust cooperative perception in the presence of pose errors.
+Li et al.~\cite{10077757} study cooperative perception with lossy messages.
+SyncNet~\cite{lei2022latency} and CoBEVFlow~\cite{wei2024asynchrony} propose cooperative perception with time delay and asynchronous cooperation messages.
+ROBOSAC~\cite{Li2023AmongUA} and MADE~\cite{zhao2023malicious} propose defense strategies to attackers and malicious agents in the cooperative perception systems.
+HEAL~\cite{lu2024extensible} establishes a extensible cooperative perception framework for heterogeneous agent types.